heather-math/eaton-fire-buildings-query/README.md

     This is the output GeoJSON file (334 KB).
 The Coordinate Reference System (CRS) is `EPSG:26911`.
 It represents a 150-meter buffered perimeter of the buildings in `eaton_buildings.geojson`, clipped to remain within the adjusted fire perimeter.
 The resulting total area is 22 square kilometers.

 ## Visualization
 Below is a rough plot of the buildings in the `eaton_buildings.geojson`.
 The fire perimeter is outlined in red color.
-The adjusted fire perimeter is colored is filled in cyan color.
+The adjusted fire perimeter is filled with lightcoral color.
 ![Alt text](rough_plot.png)

 Below is a plot of area within the perimeter given by `eaton_buildings_perimeter.geojson`.